Across Australia’s customer service industry, an alarming 87% of frontline staff have reported experiencing verbal abuse in the past year alone.

-These accounts echo across Australia’s service industry, where an alarming 85% of frontline staff report experiencing verbal abuse in the past year alone.
-As customer aggression reaches unprecedented levels, we’re seeing a concerning trend at the coalface: the traditional ‘customer is always right’ mantra is taking a toll on employee mental health.
+With customer aggression peaking around busy shopping periods like Christmas and Easter, we’re seeing a concerning trend at the coalface: the traditional ‘customer is always right’ mantra is taking a toll on employee mental health.

 The escalation in customer aggression reflects a perfect storm of societal pressures and systemic changes.
-At its core, unprecedented economic strain is fraying nerves, with rising inflation and cost of living pressures creating a baseline of financial anxiety that often manifests as decreased emotional regulation.
+At its core, rising inflation and cost of living pressures are creating a baseline of financial anxiety that often manifests as decreased emotional regulation.

-This financial stress is compounded by the lingering effects of the pandemic, which has fundamentally altered how we interact.
-Extended periods of isolation have eroded social skills and tolerance levels, whilst the collective trauma of recent years has depleted our ‘surge capacity’ – that is our ability to adapt to stressful situations.
-Meanwhile, our modern digital lives have reshaped expectations, with social media normalising confrontational behaviour and instant gratification creating unrealistic service expectations.
+This financial stress is compounded by the lingering effects of the pandemic, which has fundamentally altered how we interact with each other.
+The collective trauma of recent years has depleted our ‘surge capacity’ – our ability to adapt to stressful situations.
+Throw our modern digital lives into the mix with social media normalising confrontational behaviour and instant gratification, and we’ve developed unreasonable expectations for service timeframes.

-These challenges are further exacerbated by broader societal shifts and structural changes within the service industry itself.
-Increasing polarisation in society, declining trust in institutions, and constant exposure to negative news have created a heightened state of anxiety and shorter emotional fuses.
-The service industry, already grappling with these external pressures, faces its own perfect storm of staff shortages, reduced training time, and high turnover rates.
-This combination of fewer experienced staff handling increasingly complex situations, alongside longer wait times and service inconsistencies, creates a volatile environment where customer frustrations can quickly escalate.
+The service industry faces its own perfect storm of technological change, compliance issues, staff shortages, reduced training time, and high turnover rates.
+Fewer experienced staff handling increasingly complex situations, alongside longer wait times and service inconsistencies, creates a volatile environment where customer frustrations can quickly escalate.

 Many organisations fail to recognise that repeated exposure to customer aggression can constitute trauma.
 As highlighted by SAMHSA (2014), trauma results from “an event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful… and has lasting adverse effects on the individual’s functioning.”